BitrixInfo/yii2-tilda-api/README.md

 ```
 The common use with Gii-generated CRUD could be like the following:

-Update the `actionUpdate` function of your Controller (assuming that tilda_page_id is your model field containing integer page ID form Tilda) like this
+Update the `actionUpdate` function of your Controller (assuming that `tilda_page_id` is your model field containing integer page ID form Tilda.
+Change it to your actual model field or constant value.) like this
 ```php
 if ($model->load(Yii::$app->request->post()) && $model->save()) {
     //insert this line